CAC Payback Period

 What is CAC Payback Period?

-CAC Payback Period is the time it takes for a customer to pay back their customer acquisition costs.
+CAC Payback Period is the time it takes for a company to earn back their customer acquisition costs.
 The value depends on how high the Customer Acquisition Cost (CAC) is and how much a customer contributes in revenue each month or each year.Alternate names: Customer Acquisition Cost Payback Period

 How to calculate CAC Payback Period